2600hz/kazoo/applications/crossbar/doc/rates.md

 #### Upload a ratedeck CSV

+Uploading CSVs has moved to using the ['tasks'](./tasks.md) API, which provides a more generic interface.
+See the [rates task documentation](../../tasks/doc/rates.md) for more details on uploading rates.

+##### Deprecated version

 > POST /v2/rates

 For bulk uploading.
 CSV rows can be formatted in the following ways: